 The Woolen Mills Chapel was built by employees of the Charlottesville Woolen Mills on land donated by the company.
-It is a well-preserved example of late 19th century vernacular church construction, with its pointed, carpenter Gothic doors, windows, shutters, and steeply pitched gable roof.
-The building’s most distinctive feature is the 50 foot high octagonal, green shingle-covered bell tower, which gradually tapers to a point.
-The original 1887 structure, a simple rectangular nave with the tower and vestibule at the south end, was more them doubled in size by the similarly-styled 1908 addition of Sunday School classrooms onto the west side.
-From 1956 to 1965 the Chapel was leased to the Pentecostal Holiness Congregation, and in 1965, it was leased to the Calvary Baptist Church.
+It is a well-preserved example of late-19th-century vernacular church construction with its pointed, Carpenter Gothic doors, windows, shutters, and steeply pitched gable roof.
+The building’s most distinctive feature is the 50-foot-high octagonal, green shingle-covered bell tower, which gradually tapers to a point.
+The original 1887 structure, a simple rectangular nave with the tower and vestibule at the south end, was more them doubled in size by the similarly-styled 1908 addition of Sunday school classrooms onto the west side.
+From 1956 to 1965 the Woolen Mills Chapel was leased to the Pentecostal Holiness Church congregation, and in 1965 it was leased to the Calvary Baptist Church.

 VLR: Virginia Landmarks Register